biesro/TESS-TOI-864.01-Validation/README.md

 ### 3. Statistical Validation (TRICERATOPS)
 * **Tool:** `triceratops` (v1.0.20)
-* **Finding:** When the 0.04" companion is added to the aperture, the False Positive Probability (FPP) calculation **fails to converge (returns NaN)**.
-This non-convergence is a key result, indicating that statistical validation is inapplicable in regimes of such extreme contamination.
+* **Finding:** The analysis yields a False Positive Probability (FPP) of **~0.25**.
+This result is **misleadingly optimistic** because the tool relies on Gaia catalogs, which do not resolve the 0.04" companion.
+This demonstrates the limitation of statistical validation when catalogs are incomplete.
 * **Notebook:** `code/03_triceratops_vetting.ipynb`

 ### 4. Bayesian Model Comparison
 * **Tool:** `juliet` (v2.2.8) powered by `dynesty`
 * **Finding:** Compares Planetary vs. Eclipsing Binary models.
-Result is inconclusive ($\Delta \ln Z \approx 0.09$), confirming that photometry alone cannot distinguish the scenarios due to the blending degeneracy.
+Result is inconclusive ($\Delta \ln Z \approx 0.25$), confirming that photometry alone cannot distinguish the scenarios due to the blending degeneracy.
 * **Script:** `code/04_juliet_model_comparison.py`

 ## 📂 Repository Structure